Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Azure-Active-Directory/README.md

 In this demo, you will see how to:

 1. Create an application in Visual Studio that is automatically integrated with an Azure Active Directory tenant.
-1. Deploy an existing application using Visual Studio to an Azure Web App and have it automaitically integrate with an Azure Active Directory tenant.
+1. Deploy an existing application using Visual Studio to an Azure Web App and have it automatically integrate with an Azure Active Directory tenant.

 <a name="technologies" />
 ### Key Technologies ###